In this article, you will learn everything you need to know about the Endpoint Detection - Next-Gen Antivirus & MDM module.

 This feature allows you to add exclusions that Next-Gen Antivirus & MDM will ignore after scanning.
 The Exclusion List comes with different Priorities and enables you to exclude file names, file paths, directories, or patterns (wildcards).

 Medium (former Real-Time Exclusions) - excludes the object directly from the real-time driver and it pre-scans it.
 Only use this when the low priority doesn't work.
-It is recommended to use this priority for applications, external drives to avoid having their files/folders blocked instantly by the Antivirus scanning if they are used regularly and for longer periods of time.
+It is recommended to use this priority for applications, and external drives to avoid having their files/folders blocked instantly by the Antivirus scanning if they are used regularly and for longer periods of time.

 High - excludes the object without performing any scan.
 This priority allows up to 5 High priority exclusions.
 A toaster warning is displayed if a user tries to add more than five High priority exclusions.